jarmokivekas/tuamk-thesis/doc/overview.md

 ## Spectrum Sensing Methods

+TODO: Sensing applications can be either generalized, or designed for a specific type of transmission, in order to monitor the use of particular standardized channels of a radio system.

-### Energy detection
+### Energy Detection

 <!--  subramanima15 has many references to sensing studies -->
 <!-- "using the energy detection method with fixed-treshold [9]" \cite{subramaniam15} -->

-Energy detection is commonly used in research applications to determine the utilization of radio frequencies \site{subramaniam15}.
+Energy detection is commonly used in research applications to determine the utilization of radio frequencies \cite{subramaniam15}.
 In a simplistic application energy detection can be done by digitizing a span of spectrum using a software defined radio, or a purpose-built spectrum analyzer.
 A binary decision about whether a particular frequency is in use is made by comparing the received RF energy on that frequency to a fixed threshold value. \cite {subramaniam15}